Blackcraig Hill Walk

 west side is best only done when visibility

-is good, as there are high drops not far off
+is good, as there are high drops not far

-in about 1 hour.
+this route in about 1 hour.

 Large